 - Make sure you have the current participant's kit for your area.
-Each kit includes this instruction booklet, data forms, a tax relief application, and a return envelope for returning your data forms.
-Training and broadcast CDs are provided for new surveyors only, but are available upon request.
-The survey methods and participant's kit have changed slightly over the years, so be sure to use the most current booklet. - A Carefully read over the information in this participant's guide and become familiar with the survey methods and data forms. - If you are a new participant, listen to the training CD to be sure you can identify any owl, Ruffed Grouse, Snipe, and American Woodcock calls you might hear.
+Each kit includes this instruction booklet, data forms, and a return envelope for returning your data forms.
+The survey methods and participant's kit have changed slightly over the years, so be sure to use the most current booklet. - Download your training and owlcentral broadcast MP3s from the Volunteer Portal ensuring.
+Request a Zipped file of the Training MP3 is you feel that will be easier for you to use. - Carefully read over the information in this participant's guide and become familiar with the survey methods and data forms.

+- If you are a new participant or need a refresher, listen to the training MP3 files to be sure you can identify any owl, Ruffed Grouse, Snipe, and American Woodcock calls you might hear.
 Pay close attention to the various vocalizations of the four target owl species (Great Gray, Boreal, Northern Saw-whet, and Barred owls). - Check your broadcast equipment BEFORE your survey by carrying out the simple test outlined in the box on page 7.